Anaplan-Initiatives/mycroft/README.md

 ## Project and Deliverables

-Fork this repository and produce one or more example use case and and design documentation for
+Fork this repository and produce one or more example use case and and design documentation for:

 1) The language or UI that the end user uses to select/configure and compose an automation job
 2) Your "SDK" for adding new triggers/operations and outputs.
 This should include documemtation and samples.
 3) A limited working example demostrating aspects of the solution